Citolab/qti-convert/README.md

 Command Line Tool.

-The following commands can be used:
+The following commands can be run from the terminal:

 #### Converting a zip file